biosimulations/biosimulations/docs/users/creating-projects.md

     supportedSedml.md
     --8<--

 1. Create an OMEX manifest file which describes your model and simulation files: OMEX manifest is a format for describing a collection of files, including the format (e.g., CellML, SBML) of each file.
-Several example COMBINE archives are available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples#compatibility-of-the-example-archives-with-simulation-tools).
+Several example COMBINE/OMEX archives are available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples#compatibility-of-the-example-archives-with-simulation-tools).
 More information about the OMEX manifest format is available at the COMBINE website.

-1. Package your project into a COMBINE archive: A COMBINE archive is a zip file which contains an OMEX manifest file and all of the other files which comprise a project.
-Several example COMBINE archives are available [here]().
+1. Package your project into a COMBINE/OMEX archive: A COMBINE/OMEX archive is a zip file which contains an OMEX manifest file and all of the other files which comprise a project.
+Several example COMBINE/OMEX archives are available [here]().
 More information about the OMEX and COMBINE formats is available at the [COMBINE website](https://combinearchive.org/).
-The COMBINE website lists several software tools for creating COMBINE archives, including [COMBINE Archive]() and [COMBINE Archive Web](https://cat.bio.informatik.uni-rostock.de/).
+The COMBINE website lists several software tools for creating COMBINE/OMEX archives, including [COMBINE Archive]() and [COMBINE Archive Web](https://cat.bio.informatik.uni-rostock.de/).

 Interactive tutorials for creating projects can be found [here](https://tutorial.biosimulators.org).